kairosdb/metrics4j/README.md

 ## Philosophy of using Metrics4j
-The metrics4j library is designed to separate the role of the application developer from the IT administrator when it comes to reporting metrics.
+The metrics4j library is designed to separate the role of the application developer from the system administrator when it comes to reporting metrics.
 When, how often and where metrics are reported is not the job of the developer.